sinequa/sba-angular/docs/modules/components/network.md

 - `nodeTypes: NodeType[]`: The node types for each side of the edge.
 Normally two node types must be provided (except in some special cases).
 - `edgeOptions`: Edge options define the appearance of an edge.
 The full list of available edge options is available in the [Vis.js documentation](https://visjs.github.io/vis-network/docs/network/edges.html). `edgeOptions` can be a static object (all the edges with this type will look the same) or a function returning an object (which allows to customize the appearance for each edge).
-- `field?: string`: An option field name for this edge type.
-If provider, the edge will have the ability to filter the search (the provider generating this edge must include the `fieldValue` for the edge).
+- `field?: string`: An optional field name for this edge type.
+If provided, the edge will have the ability to filter the search (the provider generating this edge must include the `fieldValue` for the edge).
 Alternatively, an edge can let the user filter both its adjacent nodes (if both of them have a field).

 ## Provider Factory